Illustration of a man doing a single-legged bodyweight pistol squat.

 Illustration of a skinny guy building muscle and becoming muscular (before/after).

-We recommend splitting up your bodyweight training into five foundational movements:
+We recommend splitting up your bodyweight training into 4 foundational movements:

-• The push-up, to train your chest, shoulders, triceps and abs.
+• Push-ups train your chest, shoulders, triceps and abs.
 You can start with raised push-ups and work towards deficit push-ups.

-• The squat, to train your quads and glutes, and to improve your general health.
-You can start with air squats and work towards pistol squats.
+• Bodyweight squats train your quads and glutes.
+You can start with air squats and work towards jump squats and pistol squats.

-• The chin-up, to train the upper back, biceps, and abs.
-You can start with lowered chin-ups (or table rows) and work towards full chin-ups.
+• Chin-ups train your upper back, biceps, and abs.
+You can start with lowered chin-ups (or inverted rows) and work towards full chin-ups.

-• The deadlift, to train the spinal erectors, upper traps, hips, and grip.
-You can combine heavy towel deadlifts with hip thrusts to develop both your posterior chain and hips.
+• Bodyweight deadlifts train your spinal erectors, upper traps, hips, and grip.
+You can combine heavy towel deadlifts with hip thrusts to develop your posterior chain and hips.

-There are a few ways that we can progressively overload these lifts:
+There are a few ways you can progressively overload bodyweight exercises:

-• Adding sets: as you grow stronger and fitter, you’ll be able to tolerate more sets per workout.
+• Add sets: as you grow stronger and fitter, you’ll be able to tolerate more sets per workout.
 In your first week, two sets per exercise are plenty.
 In your second week, three sets per exercise are better.
-And from there you can progress to four, five, or even more sets per exercise per workout.
+And from there, you can progress to four, five, or even more sets per exercise per workout.

 If you want more muscle-building information, we have a free bulking newsletter for skinny guys.
 If you want a full bulking program, including a 5-month workout routine, diet guide, recipe book, and online coaching, check out our Bony to Beastly Bulking Program.
 Or, if you want an intermediate bulking routine, check out our Outlift Intermediate Bulking Program.